African Safari, African Vacations, Middle East Tours & Travel Experiences

-In the Persian Gulf are two exceptional stopover destinations, Dubai with its stunning white beaches and excellent shopping and the quieter Oman with is ancient forts, castles and souks from a bygone era.
+In the Persian Gulf are three exceptional stopover destinations, Dubai beckons with its stunning white beaches, excellent shopping and the opportunity to go riding in the desert.dunes.
+Abu Dhabi boasts the captivating and eye-catching Sheikh Zayed Mosque, The quieter Oman offers ancient forts, castles and souks from a bygone era.

 Africa and the Middle East with their extraordinary and exciting destinations await your visit!
 Book one of our Africa tours, an African safari, or a trip to the Middle East today!